 Some of the items exempted under DSCSA include Bacteria Items, Blood/Isolated Cells, Eye Products, Hormone Concentrates-LEGALLY EXEMPT HUMAN AND ANIMAL GROWTH PRODUCTS AND BIOLOGICAL, Pharmaceutical products OTC and Prescription Medicinal Drugs for Human Use, Sterile and nonsterile medical devices, Radiological drugs and other medicinal or medical products.
 Some of the drugs that are not covered by DSCSA are drugs sold for direct patient use, compounded prescription, and investigational drugs, which have different regulatory requirements.

-What is the DSCSA Requirement?
+What Is the Core DSCSA Requirement?

 DSCSA is particular requirements to which bodies operating in the pharmaceutical supply chain must adhere to include tracking, verification, and record keeping on the drug.